ivan-kysil/here-task/README.md

 ### Notes:
 1. Application is Spring Boot application and packed as a standalone JAR file.
    It runs on port 8080.
 Example "http://localhost:8080/tax"
-2. Hope I have understood/implemented task correctly.
-If there are some concerns I could try to rework application.
-3. I extended date model(Json).
+2. I extended data model(Json).
 There could be two additional optional fields in Goods("taxFree": boolean, "imported": boolean).
 This should not affect functionality, rather it provides API to specify explicitly whether goods is tax-free/imported.

 ### How to build:
 *mvn clean install*